xavdid/serenity-for-sale/src/faqs.md

 The vehicle itself, plus lots of gear specifically selected for use on the open road.
 This includes:

-- Hand-made quilted magnetic window covers for the "house" part of the van
+- Custom quilted magnetic window covers for the "house" part of the van
 - Vehicle-specific sun screens for the windshield and front windows
 - Two top-of-the-line induction cooktops, plus 2 compatible frying pans
 - A remote-ready workstation, including an HD monitor, laptop mount, and double monitor arm (which we also used as a TV for gaming and movies)